TRUFORMA’s novel technology offers reference lab performance in 20 minutes or less

 Talk to me a little bit about the importance of the [thyroxine (T4)] and the free T4 [tests].

 Deb Greco, DVM, PhD, DACVIM: In terms of endocrinology, the T4 is total T4.
 That means it’s all of the thyroid hormone that’s circulating in the bloodstream, where 99% of it is bound to protein so it’s not active.
-But the free T4 is actually the active form that’s able to diffuse off of the protein into the serum and then across the cell membrane into the nucleus of ,cell, where it’s converted to [triiodothyronine (T3)].
+But the free T4 is actually the active form that’s able to diffuse off of the protein into the serum and then across the cell membrane into the nucleus of a cell, where it’s converted to [triiodothyronine (T3)].

 Christman: What is the importance of a feline-optimized [thyroid stimulating hormone (TSH) test]?